 If your property is not included in the current superfast broadband programme and you can only access a speed of 2Mbps or less, there is a government scheme in place to help you access better broadband.

-The scheme to help achieve this is called the Better Basic Broadband Subsidy Scheme, also known as the national Universal Service Commitment.
+This is called the Better Basic Broadband Subsidy, but is also known as the national Universal Service Commitment.

 Through the scheme, residents with broadband connections of less than 2Mbps have the opportunity to apply for a subsidy of up to £350 towards the installation and set up of a satellite or fixed wireless broadband solution for their property.

 Those who receive the subsidy will be able to choose from a particular range of broadband suppliers and plans, each offering varying speeds, data limits and prices.

 We recommend comparing the various services on offer before placing an order.
 The different suppliers are listed below.